BrittBannister/Maze/README.md

 3. GAME IS WON WHEN PLAYER REACHES THE FINISH POSIITION.
-    1. Way to compare current position to winning position *Need to set a variable for the winning position x&y *have an if/else statement...
+    1. Way to compare current position to winning position have a winning function I could put in my move around function...
+        *have an if statement...
-            *IF players current position === winning position
+            *IF players current position === winning position  OR....if player is on 'F'...don't know how I want to write it yet...
-    2. Let player know they have won the game WITHOUT using alert() or console.log
+    2. Let player know they have won the game WITHOUT using alert() or console.log *let winning alert = create element...create a new div and use innerHTML to display message  player has won...Or maybe create a div with some text in it and somehow style it or animate it to appear when player is in winning position...

 THINKING OUT LOUD STUFF: